KnicKnic/WASM-ImageMagick/Readme.md

 You can then use browserify, tsc, webpack, rollup, etc to build a bundle.js file from previous example.

 ## Using it directly

-If you are not working in a npm development environment you can still load the library
+If you are not working in a npm development environment you can still load the library with the following code by placing these three files next to your index.html: `magick.js`, `magick.wasm` and `magickApi.js` :

 ### Usage Details

 1. import magickApi.js in a javascript module